Sad Woman, Happy Coffee

 Oh, and that "sleek little number" I picked out to replace everything?

-In my brain fog, I re-bought the same exact machine we had before.
+In my brain fog, I re-purchased the exact same machine we had before.

 The one I was so glad had died and thought I was upgrading from.
 Turns out my husband, loyalist to both drip pots and cheap coffee, was right all along.

-And that’s already too much power for one man to have over me.
+And that’s too much power for one man to have over me.

 So here we are, back where we started, but not really.